OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Because AI has specific assets (e.g. training data), **AI-speific honeypots** are a partiularly interesting control.
 These are fake parts of the data/model/datascience infrastucture that are exposed on purpose, in order to detect or capture attackers, before they succeed to access the real assets.
 Examples:

-  - Hardened data services buth with an unpatched vulnerability (e.g. Elasticsearch)
+  - Hardened data services, but with an unpatched vulnerability (e.g. Elasticsearch)
-  - Exposed data lakes (not giving away details of the real assets)
+  - Exposed data lakes, not revealing details of the actual assets
-  - Data access APIS vulnerable to brute force attacks
+  - Data access APIs vulnerable to brute-force attacks
-  - "Mirror" data servers that appear development facilities, but exposed in production with SSH access and with names like "lab"
+  - "Mirror" data servers that resemble development facilities, but are exposed in production with SSH access and labeled with names like "lab"
-  - 'By accident' exposed documentation that points to a honeypot
+  - Documentation 'accidentally' exposed, directing to a honeypot
-  - Datascience Python lib exposed in server
+  - Data science Python library exposed on the server
-  - External access to a specific library
+  - External access granted to a specific library
-  - Imported as-is models from GitHub
+  - Models imported as-is from GitHub

   Links to standards: